RBGKew/bioinfo-utils/docs/Other_Services/External_SFTP_Service.md

 ### Creating a private/public key pair

+#### Windows - PuTTY
+Using [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), which should be installed on Kew laptops.

+1. From the start menu select the PuTTY directory and open PuTTYgen

+2. Select Generate and move your mouse over the blank space until the key is generated.

+3. Either copy the public key in the top box or the save public key button and send to the administrator setting up the account.

+4. Save the Private key locally, to be used when connecting.

 #### Linux/MacOS - command line

 Open a terminal window and check to see if you already have a ssh key pair.